 This motherboard supports the AGP 4X interface that transfers video data at 1066MB/s.
-AGP 4X is backward-compatible, so you may keep the default [4X Mode] even if you are using an AGP 1X or 2X video card.
-When set to [1X Mode], the AGP interface only provides a peak data throughput of 266MB/s even if you are using an AGP 2X/4X card.
-When set to [2X Mode], the AGP interface provides a peak data trhoughput of only 533MB/s even if you are using an AGP 4X card.
-Configuration options: [1X Mode] [2X Mode] [4X Mode]
+AGP 4X is backward-compatible, so you may keep the default [4X Mode] even if you are using an AGP 1X video card.
+When set to [1X Mode], the AGP interface only provides a peak data throughput of 266MB/s even if you are using an AGP 4x card.